-Building and Events Coordinator
+Programming and Events Coordinator

-Building and Events Coordinator
+Programming and Events Coordinator

 Alex joined Free Word in 2015.
 He has produced events across both London and Manchester since 2008, worked as a Scenic Artist at the Dukes Theatre in Lancaster, a self-employed decorator, cooked food in Jamaican and French restaurants, made music for adverts, and oversaw words and riffs for the generative video project Midnight Oil (2017).
-Alex has an MA from UCL(Issues in Modern Culture), and a BA from MMU (English Literature).
+Alex has an MA from UCL (Issues in Modern Culture), and a BA from MMU (English Literature).
 He enjoys writing, reading and looking after his club-and-culture night ‘Babalonia’.